 The measurement of uncertainty is the expected and accepted level of error for the cannabinoids measurement taken; this always happens in any measure and depends on factors such as calibration.

 Why are we telling you about this?

 Because all CBD oils cannabinoids levels found on the COA aren’t exact but very close to what it says on their label.
-It comes down to this concept and it’s why we double test our oils; To ensure potency and reliability.

 We hope you enjoyed the reading, and it helped you to have a better understanding of the laboratory certificates.